 7. Walking is relatively safe

 The last thing I want to do is hurt myself, so I avoid exercises that could possibly make me disabled.
 Walking is what we were born to do.
 I ran when I was in my 40’s and it was great, but I don’t want to go through a knee or hip replacement if I don’t have to.
-Besides, I don’t have the greatest insurance and being laid up for weeks would suck.

 Admittedly, I’ve occasionally been a klutz and tripped on a sidewalk crack but have been able to catch myself.
 I guess that “step on a crack, you’ll break your mother’s back” quote rings true now that we’re old enough to be grandparents.
 So I try to focus on lifting my feet up and watch where I’m stepping because there are tons of cracks on the sidewalk where I live. (in Earthquake country)